 I spent part of the morning finessing yesterday’s diary, then most of the middle of the day, in between showers, dismantling and readjusting the chickens’ hutch with my house guest.
 My original construction left much to be desired in terms of levels.
 It really needed two pairs of hands to get it right, especially because it is precariously balanced on top of the rough old rocks which run beneath the house.

-Then it was time to head down the road for the Sunday teatime gatherin.
+Then it was time to head down the road for the Sunday teatime gathering.
 My contribution this week were some rather glutinous coffee brownies which seemed to go down rather well.
 There was much hilarity with jokes being told, shared shopping intelligence about where to get the best quality at the best prices, reminiscences of pubs visited in BC (Before Coronavirus) and hopes that they will still be there when it’s all over.
-One person declared that she had resolved to buy no new clothes for a year, another women brought out a rather striking metal ‘bullrush’ sculpture she had welded during lockdown, using the discarded nitrous oxide canisters that litter the street.
+One person declared that she had resolved to buy no new clothes for a year, another women brought out a rather striking metal ‘bullrush’ sculpture she had welded during lockdown, using the discarded nitrous oxide canisters that litter the streets.

-This evening I dined late on a chicken curry made by house guest, while I watch the whole of The Salisbury Poisonings on the BBC app.
+This evening I dined late on a chicken curry made by my house guest, while I watched the whole of The Salisbury Poisonings on the BBC app.
 Although tangential to the telling of the story, journalists did not come out of it well, though news broadcasts acted as punctuation to the unfolding saga.
 It was a helpful device to tell the story from the differing viewpoints of the Wiltshire health chief, the poisoned policeman’s family, and the family of the one fatal victim of Novichok, hapless Dawn Sturgess, to whom the three-part drama was dedicated.
-Considering what a major event the assassination attempt on the Skripals turned out to be, it was good to represent it though what were a series of intimate family tragedies, keeping the politics largely out of it.
+Considering what a major event the assassination attempt on the Skripals turned out to be, it was good to represent it through what were a series of intimate family tragedies, keeping the politics largely out of it.

 And so, once again, I am late to bed.